alakajam-team/alakajam/server/docs/article-data/alakajam-competition-rules.md

 ### Unranked division

-Since there is no ratings involved, the rules are much more relaxed.
-While the ranked divisions are only made for video games, card & board games are allowed here.
-The only rules are:
+Instead of the competitive jam, you can choose to enter the *Unranked* division, which has no ratings involved.
+This lets you join the excitement of the jam and the exchange of feedback, while keeping the freedom to work on pretty much anything.
+Even card & board games are welcome here.
+You must still observe this primary rule:

 * All third-party assets are allowed as long as you have the license to use them.

-There are additional rules **if you submit an existing project** of yours.
-These are fuzzy rules only aimed at preventing abusive self-promotion:
+If you choose to work on and submit **an existing project of yours**, it is allowed with these additional rules in place to prevent abusive self-promotion:

 * You must spend a significant part of your week-end working on the game ;
 * Use the game description to let people know what you did/did not make during the jam ;